TilBlechschmidt/NAK-TreeOptimizationAnalysis/paper/src/10_Findings.md

         - Tree exploration assumes competent opponent,
             - no heuristic for exploiting opponent weaknesses
             - no heuristic for tricking foe into mistakes
-- dependent on evaluation (for in a Row games)
+- dependent on evaluation.
     - evaluation can be focused on finishing early
     - best result by just counting the consecutive fields in a row
            - we basicly overengeneered it with the other options (maybe find a euphemism)
+### Chess
+- relevant change by making deeoer evaluation
+    - this shows in chess winning is complicated (wherin in a row games its strait forward and blocking is the strategie)
+        - might be due to the fact that a chessmate is quite a complex situation that can not be predicted by the Heuristic.
 ## Lose Rates
+- effects on Chess and in a row game are the same

 - making deeper evaluation decreases lose-rate
 - possible explanations:
     - more data to evaluate upon
     - sees longer winning strategies of oponent

 - braking before By Comparation to other nodes has bad effekt
 - possible explanations:
     - less Nodes evaluated
     - maybe brakes on the wrong positions
         - someone else might investigate other heuristics what to evaluate

--
 ## Turn counts
+- same for chess and in a row game - but effect is stronger on 4 in a Row
+    - this might be, because the effect that in chess you can actualy improver your winnig chance, dampens the efect of decreasing the loosing chance

 - actually never planned to have a plain result - just for making sense of perfomace values
 - turn counts go up, if lose rates go down
 - possible explanations: